gluten free thickeners potato starch in a glass bowl

 7. Water chestnut starch

 This unusual starch is a lot like cornstarch in that you need to mix it with water before using.
-It works really well for frying chicken or fish.
+It works really well for frying tofu.

 8. Sweet potato starch